Buchenherz/uibk_parsys_19/proseminar/01/exercise1.md

-## Exercise 1
+# Exercise 1
-### Description
+## Description
 This exercise consists in familiarizing yourself with SGE job submission.
 You can find information about LCC2 at https://www.uibk.ac.at/zid/systeme/hpc-systeme/lcc2/ and information about SGE job submission at https://www.uibk.ac.at/zid/systeme/hpc-systeme/common/tutorials/sge-howto.html.
 **Please run any benchmarks or heavy CPU loads only on the compute nodes, not on the login node.**
 If you want to do some interactive experimentation, use an _interactive job_ as outlined in the tutorial.
 Make sure to stop any interactive jobs once you are done.
-### Tasks
+## Tasks
-#### Study how to submit jobs in SGE, how to check their state and how to cancel them.
+### Study how to submit jobs in SGE, how to check their state and how to cancel them.
 SGE (Sun Grid Engine) is a system to submit a job to a computing cluster.
 You may also cancel jobs or check their current state.
 To start a job, you first need a job script, which is similar to a bash script, but with some SGE specific syntax.
 You start the job by calling `qsub script_name`.
 This in turn allocates the resources need to run the program, sets up the environment, executes the application and finally frees the allocation.
 To cancel / delete a job, you need the the id (or ids) of the job/s you want to cancel: `qdel job_ids`.
 You can get the id of a job using `qstat`.
-#### Prepare a submission script that starts an arbitrary executable, e.g. `/bin/hostname`
+### Prepare a submission script that starts an arbitrary executable, e.g. `/bin/hostname`
-This example is taken and modified from the example discussed in the first proseminar as well as the SGE tutorial on UIBK.
+This example is taken and modified from the example discussed in the first proseminar as well as the SGE tutorial on UIBK ([SGE tutorial – Universität Innsbruck](https://www.uibk.ac.at/zid/systeme/hpc-systeme/common/tutorials/sge-howto.html#HDR1_1_2)).
 ```bash
 #!/bin/bash